-- The California Department of Conservation is responsible for strengthening and improving the state's oversight of oil and gas production; Division of Oil, Gas and Geothermal Resources: DOGGR home page.
+- The California Department of Conservation is responsible for strengthening and improving the state's oversight of oil and gas production; Geologic Energy Management Division: Cal-GEM home page

-- To view areas where oil wells have been drilled and review well records and production levels, log on to the DOGGR interactive mapping site.
+- To view areas where oil wells have been drilled and review well records and production levels, log on to the Cal-GEM interactive mapping site.

 - Ventura River Watershed Council has an excellent series of watershed maps here.